330. Informed Consent - Greater than Minimal Risk Research

 If the electronic consent document includes one or more hyperlinks to information on the Internet, the hyperlinks should be maintained and information should be accessible to participants until study completion.
 If the hyperlinks or other web sites or podcasts convey information specifically related to the informed consent process, the information in these hyperlinks must be included in any printed paper copy, if one is provided.

-Whether using handwritten or electronic signatures, RI recommends that researchers document the steps completed during the consent process in the research record as outlined above.
+Whether using handwritten or electronic signatures, Research Integrity recommends that researchers document the steps completed during the consent process in the research record as outlined above.

 Investigator Storage of Signed Consent Forms